Human rights abuses in Chile under Augusto Pinochet: Sexual abuse

-Pinochet's regime carried out many gruesome and horrific acts of sexual abuse against the victims.
-In fact, several detention sites were solely instituted for the purpose of sexually tormenting and humiliating the prisoners.
-Discothèque (Venda Sexy) was another one of DINA's main secret detention centers.
-Many of those who "disappeared" were initially held in this prison.
-The prison guards often raped both men and women.
-It was at this prison where internal repression operations were centralized.
-Militants anally raped male prisoners, while insulting them, in an attempt to embarrass them to their core.
+Pinochet's regime perpetrated numerous gruesome and horrific acts of sexual abuse against its victims.
+Several detention sites were established solely for the purpose of sexually tormenting and humiliating the prisoners.
+One such facility was the Discothèque (or Venda Sexy), which served as one of DINA's primary secret detention centers.
+Many of those who "disappeared" were initially held in this prison, where prison guards frequently subjected both men and women to sexual assault.
+This prison also served as the central hub for internal repression operations.

-Women were the primary targets of gruesome acts of sexual abuse.
-According to the Valech Commission, almost every single female prisoner was a victim of repeated rape.
-Not only would military men rape women, but they would also use foreign objects and even animals to inflict more pain and suffering.
-Women (and occasionally men) reported that spiders and live rats were often implanted on their genitals.
-One woman testified that she had been "raped and sexually assaulted with trained dogs and with live rats."
-She was forced to have sex with her father and brother—who were also detained.
+Women were the primary targets of these gruesome acts of sexual abuse.
+According to the Valech Commission, almost every single female prisoner fell victim to repeated rape.
+Military personnel not only raped women but also employed foreign objects and even animals to inflict additional pain and suffering.
+Women, and occasionally men, reported incidents where spiders and live rats were implanted on their genitals.
+One woman testified that she had been "raped and sexually assaulted with trained dogs and live rats" and was forced to engage in sexual acts with her father and brother, who were also detained.

-In the words of Alejandra Matus detained women were doubly punished, first for being "leftists" and second for not conforming to the militaries ideal of women usually being called perra (lit. "bitch").
+In the words of Alejandra Matus, detained women endured a double punishment: first for being labeled as "leftists" and second for not conforming to the military's ideal of women, often being derogatorily referred to as perra ("bitch").